nakamura-to/KageDB/README.md

 ## Usage

-Download `kagedb.js` and include it your page.
+Download `kagedb.js` and include it in your page.

 ```html
 <script src="kagedb.js"></script>